republicprotocol/republic-go/README.md

 ginkgo -v
 ```

-## Republic
+## License

 The Identity library was developed by the Republic Protocol team and is available under the MIT license.
 For more information, see our website https://republicprotocol.com.

-## Contributors

-* Loong
-* Yunshi